-I elect to pay the District Technology Fee.
-I understand that I am responsible fo one of th payment options listed below.
-I elect NOT TO PARTICIPATE in the District Technology Fee.
-By doing so accept Fl LL responsibility for the device(s) should it/they be damaged.
-Replacement cos would be at the current cost of the device or repair as listed on attached schedule.
+I elect to pay the Annual Technology Maintenance Subscription.
+I understand that I am responsible for one of the payment options.
+I elect NOT TO PARTICIPATE in the Annual Technology Maintenance Subscription.
+By doing so I accept FULL responsibility for the device(s) should it/they be damaged.
+Replacement cost would be at the current cost of the device or repair.

-Lost or stolen devices are not covered under the District Technology Fee.
+\Lost or stolen devices are not covered under the Annual Technology Maintenance Subscription.
 A police report must be filed for the student to be issued another device.

-District Technology Fee for Student Device Damage Coverage (Select single device or family) ONLINE PAYMENT IS PREFERRED.
-One payment of \$20.00 for single device coverage.
-One payment of \$40 for family coverage for two or more students.
+Annual Technology Maintenance Subscription for Student Device Damage Coverage (Select single device or family) ONLINE PAYMENT IS PREFERRED. \\\\\ One payment of \$13.00 for single device coverage. \\\\\ One payment of \$40 for family coverage for four or more students.
 Check with your school for payment deadline.
-In most instances, the fee should be paid by the end of November.
+In most instances, the subscription cost should be paid by the end of November.
 (If family coverage, please list all students below).